 The report lays out evidence and case studies that spell out the importance and benefits of ensuring people with disabilities are intentionally included in development efforts and align with the ambition of the Pacific Framework for the Rights of Persons with Disabilities.

-In releasing the report today, CBM Australia CEO Jane Edge said it was our collective responsibility to listen to the voices of people with a disability in the world’s poorest countries.
+In releasing the report today, CBM Australia CEO Jane Edge said it was our collective responsibility to listen to the voices of people with disabilities in the world’s poorest countries.

 “When the world listens to the one in five people globally who live with disability in poverty, we hear their stories of stigma, violence, discrimination and exclusion ringing out globally,” she said.

-“CBM is committed to promoting the voices of people with disability and calling out their exclusion from the decision making process that impact their lives.”
+“CBM is committed to promoting the voices of people with disabilities and calling out their exclusion from the decision-making processes that impact their lives.”